-Details of the locations of any overt CCTV surveillance cameras operated by or on behalf of the department.
-The department should decide on the level of detail which is appropriate.
-This could be by building or more general geographic locations, such as postcodes or partial postcodes, depending on the security issues raised, for example, where border controls are involved.
+Details of the locations of any overt CCTV surveillance cameras operated by or on behalf of the government.
+The government should decide on the level of detail which is appropriate.
+This could be by building or more general geographic locations, such as postcodes or partial postcodes, depending on the security issues raised.

-Disclosure logs
+• Disclosure logs

-If a department produces a disclosure log indicating the information provided in response to requests, it should be readily available.
+If the government produces a disclosure log indicating the information provided in response to requests, it should be readily available.
 Disclosure logs are recommended as good practice.
 Register of gifts

-Ministers - details of gifts over £140 given or received; hospitality and from which organisation; travel (including overseas, detailed unless properly regarded as non-routine).
+Ministers - details of gifts over £260 given or received and from which organisation; travel (including overseas, detailed unless properly regarded as non-routine).